Today I have ten fantastically frugal laundry day hacks to make your washing day so much easier and cheaper.

 9. Sanitise the washing machine with a dose of vinegar and washing soda crystals

-If you are running cold cycles a lot, keep your washing machine pristine by running a monthly hot wash with some vinegar and washing soda crystals.
+If you are running cold cycles a lot, keep your washing machine clean by running a monthly hot wash with some vinegar and washing soda crystals.

 10. Half tumble dry